 The bottom line is that many bond mutual funds own MANY different types of bonds and various maturities.
-If you don’t know what is inside your bond mutual fund, you should ask your advisor so you don’t get whipsawed by a rising rate bond market and a declining stock market!
+If you don’t know what is inside your bond mutual fund, you should ask your personal financial advisor so you don’t get whipsawed by a rising rate bond market and a declining stock market!

 How a normal bond pays you

 When you purchase a singular bond and lend a company money, for say $10,000 for five years at 3%, you are issued a bond certificate indicating you will get paid $300/yr until the bond matures in five years.
 If you hold the bond until five years, you will get repaid the $10,000 you lent the business.

 If you sell the bond before that, you will have to sell it to another investor wanting that bond and its “coupon” payments.
 This is where interest rates start to affect your bond.
 If you sell your bond about two years in and interest rates have now moved from 3% to 4%, your bond isn’t as attractive because someone else can get 4% on a new bond so your fair market value goes down.
 If you choose to sell your bond at this time before maturity, you may only get $9,700 back instead of $10,000 because it’s less valued by other buyers.
 If you just hold it to maturity, you get your $10,000 back and you can reinvest it.

 The rule of thumb is for as many years of your bond’s maturity (or duration), it will decrease in value as much as a percent with a 1% rise in interest rates.
 So a 1% rate hike on a five-year bond may likely deliver a loss of paper value of about 5%.
 I say paper value because you may look like you’re losing money but that only becomes reality if you SELL it before it matures.

 So the bottom line is that in a rising interest rate environment, you can expect the paper value of your bonds to go down.